The Release Process

 If you want to learn more about the timeline of any given Symfony version, use the online timeline calculator.
 You can also get all data as a JSON string via a URL like http://symfony.com/roadmap.json?version=2.x.

-After the release of Symfony 2.3, backward compatibility will be kept at all cost.
-If it is not possible, the feature, the enhancement, or the bug fix will be scheduled for the next major version: Symfony 3.0.
+Whenever keeping backward compatibility is not possible, the feature, the enhancement or the bug fix will be scheduled for the next major version.

-The work on Symfony 3.0 will start whenever enough major features breaking backward compatibility are waiting on the todo-list.
+The work on a new major version of Symfony starts whenever enough major features breaking backward compatibility are waiting on the todo-list.

 When a feature implementation cannot be replaced with a better one without breaking backward compatibility, there is still the possibility to deprecate the old implementation and add a new preferred one along side.
 Read the conventions document to learn more about how deprecations are handled in Symfony.